 Art Attacker: The Tattooed Man has the power to bring his tattoos to life.

-Asshole Victim: Sure, the Sinestro Corps' invasion of Daxam in order to enslave the inhabitants is beyond reprehensible... then again, the Daxamites are violently xenophobic assholes with an intense hatred for pretty much anything not them, which makes feeling any sympathy for them quite a difficult task.
+Asshole Victim: Sure, the Sinestro Corps' invasion of Daxam in order to enslave the inhabitants is beyond reprehensible but the Daxamites are violently xenophobic assholes with an intense hatred for anything not them, which makes feeling any sympathy for them a difficult task.

 Back from the Dead: Hal Jordan's timely resurrection during the climax of Rebirth, thanks in no part to the Guardians preserving his corpse.
 Blackest Night serves as a huge lampshading and deconstruction of the whole thing.

-Badass Creed: All the Green Lanterns, as well as the various other corps that have spun off from them.
+Badass Creed: All the Green Lanterns, as well as the various other corps that have spun off from them (except the Orange Lantern Corps; if Larfleeze has ever come up with a motto, we've never seen him say it).

 And I shall cast my light over dark evil For the dark things cannot stand the light The light of the Green Lantern!